symfony/symfony-docs/console/coloring.rst

 How to Color and Style the Console Output
 =========================================

-By using colors in the command output, you can distinguish different types of output (e.g. important messages, titles, comments, etc.).
+Symfony provides an optional :doc:`console style </console/style>` to render the input and output of commands in a consistent way.
+If you prefer to apply your own style, use the utilities explained in this article to show colors in the command output (e.g. to differentiate between important messages, titles, comments, etc.).

 .. note::